miyagis-forests/farmacy-food-kata/architecture/customer-pickup-microservice-view.md

  the specifics of each third-party system.

 #### Pick-up transaction updater
-- A batch program that queries the Smart Fridge and Vendor management systems for updates and posts them on the Inventory and Order topics for later handling by the `Inventory command` and `Order processing` services.
+- A batch program that queries the Smart Fridge and Vendor management systems for updates.
+Changes are posted to the Inventory and Order topics for later handling by the `Inventory command` and `Order processing` services.

 #### Inventory Command
-- Reactive service (topic susbscriber) that handles commands updating the inventory.
+- Reactive service (topic subscriber) that handles commands updating the inventory.

 #### Order processing
-- Reactive service (topic susbscriber) responsible for processing events about orders.
+- Reactive service (topic subscriber) responsible for processing events about orders.

 ## Behavior